Inject Interface X Components individually into your website's DOM

 coding tip

-Use a selector that is stable and works across different page types (home, category, etc.).
+Use a selector that's stable and works across different page types (home, category, etc.).
+It's strongly recommended that you use data attributes to avoid issues such as CSS class name changes.

 <script>